 - Money, debts, and housing – Advice on finding appropriate allowances and benefits, dealing with debt, managing money and securing appropriate housing.

 - Resources, training, and strategies – A directory of resources that includes local training providers, apps and strategies for creating helpful habits to support independent living and links to people who share their experiences of living with autism.

 - Work and employment – Advice on how to help an individual find and maintain gainful employment and how to encourage that from a carers perspective.

 How do I use the hub?

-This is the section dedicated to people with autism.
+This is the section dedicated to autistic people.
 We have streamlined information to try and signpost you to the most relevant services and information for you.

 Not a person with autism?

-If you are not a person with autism, you may want to:
+If you are not an autistic person, you may want to:

 How to browse this site